Outdoor Activities and Recreation#

 Can I carry a gun in a natural area?

 No, unless you have a valid conceal carry permit.
-If you do have a valid permit, it must remain concealed at all times during your visit.
+If you do have a valid permit, it must remain unloaded and concealed at all times during your visit.
 A hunting license is not a valid permit.
-EXCEPTION: see Gateway Natural Area regulations -
+EXCEPTION: see Hunting Access Permits -

 Can I bow fish in a natural area?